Guildhall Young Artists Online – Preparing for Conservatoire - BMus 2 Direct Entry

 Course information

-Please see information about our course fees, term dates, absences and notice period below.
+Please see information about our course fees, term dates, absences, notice period and equipment required below.

 A girl wearing a brown t-shirt with shoulder length brown hair sings open mouthed.
 A boy plays the tambourine in the background.